 Commitment problems are inherent to non-binding conflict resolution mechanisms, since an unsatisfied party can ignore the resolution and initiate conflict.
 We provide experimental evidence suggesting that even in the absence of binding contractual agreements individuals often avoid conflict by committing to the outcome of a conflict resolution mechanism.
-Commitment problems are mitigated to a greater extent for groups who opt-in to the conflict resolution mechanism, but only when opting-in is costly.
-Although conflict rates are higher when opting-in is costly than when it is free or exogenously imposed, commitment problems are greatly reduced amongst those groups who choose to opt-in.
+Commitment problems are mitigated to a greater extent for groups that opt-in to the conflict resolution mechanism, but only when opting-in is costly.
+Although conflict rates are higher when opting-in is costly than when it is free or exogenously imposed, commitment problems are greatly reduced among those groups who choose to opt-in.

-JEL Classifications: C72, C91, D72 Keywords: conflict resolution, commitment problem, opting-in, contests, experiments
+JEL Classifications: C72, C91, D72

+Keywords: conflict resolution, commitment problem, opting-in, contests, experiments

-Corresponding author: Roman M. Sheremeta (rshereme@chapman.edu)
+Corresponding author: Roman M. Sheremeta (rshereme@gmail.com)

-^{} We received many helpful comments from Andrew McGee, Chris Muris, Paul Pecorino and seminar participants at Simon Fraser University.
+^{} We received many helpful comments from the Associate Editor, two anonymous referees, Subhasish Chowdhury, Peter Leeson, Andrew McGee, Chris Muris, Paul Pecorino, Dmitry Ryvkin and seminar participants at Simon Fraser University, University of East Anglia, and Florida State University.
 For financial support, the authors thank the Economic Science Institute at Chapman University.
 The usual disclaimers apply.